San Francisco debates letting police deploy robots that kill

 “Everything that was said in this hearing, I don’t see how a robot being armed with certain weaponry would save lives,” said Shamann Walton, president of the Board of Supervisors.

-The vote comes under a new California law that requires police and sheriffs departments to inventory military-grade equipment and seek approval for their use.
-San Francisco police currently have a dozen functioning ground robots used to assess bombs or provide eyes in low visibility situations, the department says.
+The vote comes under a new California law that requires police and sheriff’s departments to inventory military-grade equipment and seek approval for their use.
+San Francisco police currently have a dozen functioning ground robots used to assess bombs or provide eyes in low visibility situations, the department said.
 They were acquired between 2010 and 2017.

 The state law was authored last year by San Francisco City Attorney David Chiu while he was an assembly member.
 It is aimed at giving the public a forum and voice in the acquisition and use of military-grade weapons that have a negative effect on communities, according to the legislation.